Inazuma Eleven GO (manga): Galaxy

 Football Frontier International Vision 2 (FFI V2) is being held, and all the best school soccer teams gathered in hope to gain a place in Shinsei Inazuma Japan, Japan's new national soccer team.
 But things are getting out of control when instead of skilled players, 8 soccer players who are new to soccer are selected, along with Tenma, Tsurugi and Shindō.
 The team is deemed to be a failure by both audience and Shindō himself, so what is happening?
 Will Shinsei Inazuma Japan be able to shine on the world stage, or is it too bad to even win a match?

 Later, as Shinsei Inazuma Japan advanced through the Asia premilinaries, a terrible truth unfolds—FFIV2 is actually the preliminaries of District A of an interplanetary tournament: Grand Celesta Galaxy.
 In order to save Earth from elimination, Earth Eleven must win through the tournament against all kinds of aliens...

 Media

+Video game

+Inazuma Eleven GO is a role-playing video game and sports video game for the Nintendo 3DS developed and published by Level-5.
+It was released on December 15, 2011 in Japan and Europe on June 13, 2014 and released on July 18, 2015 in Australia and New Zealand.
+There are two versions of the game, Shine and Dark, which was released in Europe as Light and Shadow.